 Traditional Italian bread has a crispy crust and a soft, doughy middle.
-When baked fresh, Italian bread has a very short shelf life.
-It remains fresh for only a day or so before turning stale.
-Once stale it can be used to make bread crumbs or bruschetta for use in a variety of dishes.
-Properly freezing and preserving your Italian bread can keep it soft and fresh for a much longer period.
+When baked fresh, it has a very short shelf life.
+With no preservatives, it remains fresh for only a day or so before turning stale.
+After that, it can be used to make bruschetta or bread crumbs for use in a variety of dishes.
+Properly freezing and reheating your Italian bread can keep it soft and fresh for a much longer period of time.

-Freeze the Italian bread to keep it soft on the inside and crusty on the outside.
-Wrap the bread in aluminum foil so it is completely covered and sealed.
-This traps any moisture inside the bread and prevents it from escaping.
-Escaped moisture causes freezer burn.
+Freeze Italian bread to keep it soft on the inside and crusty on the outside.
+First, wrap the bread in aluminum foil so it is completely covered and sealed.
+This traps moisture inside the bread and prevents it from escaping, reducing the likelihood of freezer burn.

-Place the foil-wrapped bread into a zip-up freezer bag as an extra moisture lock and freezer burn prevention.
-Squeeze-out all the air, place the bag into the freezer and store it for as long as three months.
+Place the foil-wrapped bread into a zip-top freezer bag for extra moisture preservation and freezer-burn prevention.
+Squeeze out all the air, place the bag into the freezer and store it for as long as 3 months.